JSilvestrini/Elden-Ring-NN/README.md

 **[Elden Ring FPS](https://github.com/Dasaav-dsv/erfps/tree/master)**

 This repository, along with the Hexington Cheat Engine table, gave information over where to find pointers and what AOB to try and search for within the main module.
-Once I noticed that pymem was failing to find patterns, this repo was the inspiration for utilizing C++ with Python to create a (semi) efficient AOB scanner, though no code was used from the AOB files that are available.
+Once I noticed that pymem was failing to find patterns, this repo was the inspiration for utilizing C++ with Python to create an AOB scanner, though no code was used from the AOB files that are available.

 **[SoulsGym](https://github.com/amacati/SoulsGym/tree/master)**